-Save money by making your own cold-press coffee.
-It’s a super easy method and so much less expensive than the boxed brands at the store!
-Cold-press coffee is also easier on your tummy and less bitter than regular brewed coffee.
+Save money by making your own cold brew coffee.
+It’s a super easy method and so much easier on the tummy!

 True to form, I immediately went hunting for research on the topic as soon as I got home.
-I was also interested in this topic because I keep seeing more cold-press coffee products at the health food store and was wondering what makes it so special, a.k.a. expensive.
+I was also interested in this topic because I keep seeing more cold brew coffee products at the health food store.

-So, the first step to making cold-press coffee is to find yourself some good beans.
-I prefer organic and fair-trade, you can see my recommendations in my Amazon store.
+So, the first step to making cold brew coffee is to find yourself some good beans.
+I prefer organic and fair-trade.
 I do think it’s important to grind your own beans to order, in other words just grind enough for the batch you’re going to make.
 This will preserve the delicate oils that are exposed upon grinding.

 Next, just soak the grounds and water for at least 4 hours, but up to about 12 hours (I tried soaking it longer and the resulting coffee got a little bitter in my opinion, but I’ve seen instructions that say to soak the grounds for up to 24 hours).

-The last step is to filter the coffee through the grounds to get your rich, cold-press mixture:
+The last step is to filter the coffee through the grounds to get your rich, cold brew mixture:

 If you like your coffee strong, then you can then just pop it in the microwave and drink it straight.
 If you aren’t quite sure, you might want to dilute the cold-press coffee with a little water and then heat it up before serving.
 Another option is to serve the mixture over ice.

 Another great option for using cold brew coffee is to make it into butter coffee.
 This is an especially helpful beverage if you’re doing intermittent fasting or a keto diet.

 But, with the colder mornings we’ve been having lately, I’m partial to a hot cuppa’, how about you?

 Other beverages that provide a little extra bit of energy can be found in these recipes: